hossein-lap/scripts/README.md

 ## ff-screenrec.sh

-Record from screen using `ffmpeg.`
+Record from screen using `ffmpeg`.

 #### Dependencies